windirstat/windirstat/README.md

 ## Building

 WinDirStat can be built with Visual Studio 2022 or later.
-A Visual Studio solution file can be loaded from `windirstat\WinDirStat.sln`.
+A Visual Studio solution file can be loaded from `windirstat.sln`.

 ## Contributors